ctrlallorg/CTRLall/src/glossary.md

     </tr>
     <tr>
       <td id="style">Style</td>
-      <td>A set of <a href="#attribute formatting">formatting attributes</a> saved which can be applied to text, e.g. a heading style, table of contents level style, attribution style etc. Styling reduces the amount of work you have to do styling multiple text by just applying the same style each time.</td>
+      <td>A set of <a href="#attribute-formatting">formatting attributes</a> saved which can be applied to text, e.g. a heading style, table of contents level style, attribution style etc. Styling reduces the amount of work you have to do styling multiple text by just applying the same style each time.</td>
     </tr>
     <tr>
       <td id="tab-stop">Tab stop / Tab (left, centre, right)</td>
       <td>A tab is a preset location on the horizontal <a href="#ruler">ruler</a> that defines where the <a href="#insertion point">insertion point</a> or existing text will align to when you press the <strong>Tab</strong> key.
-Tabs are set by clicking onto the horizontal ruler or via the Tabs dialog box (Home > Paragraph > Tabs…).</td>
+Tabs are set by clicking onto the horizontal ruler or via the Tabs dialog box (<strong>Home > Paragraph > Tabs</strong>).</td>
     </tr>
     <tr>
       <td id="table">Table</td>